Heat Diffusion Equation (1D)

 \[\begin{equation} \bm{T}^{k+1} = \bm{T}^k + \delta \bm{T}, \end{equation}\]

-Within GeoModBox.jl the residual $\bm{r}$ is calculated on the centroids using the extended temperature field including the ghost nodes of the current time step as an initial guess:
+Within GeoModBox.jl, the residual $\bm{r}$ is evaluated at the centroids using the extended temperature field (including ghost nodes) from the current time step as an initial guess:

 Boundary Condition

-The boundary conditions are implemented using the temperatures values at the ghost nodes (see Equations (5)-(8)).
-To maintain symmetry in the coefficient matrix, however, the matrix coefficients must be modified for the centroids adjacent to the boundaries.
-This is done by substituting the equations for the ghost node temperatures into the equations for the points adjacent to the boundaries.
-The equations for the centroids adjacent to the boundary are then given by:
+Boundary conditions are applied using ghost node temperatures (Equations (5)-(8)).
+To maintain symmetry in the coefficient matrix, the matrix coefficients must be modified for centroids adjacent to the boundaries.
+This is achieved by substituting the ghost node relations into the discrete equations at the boundary-adjacent centroids.
+The resulting equations are:

 Dirichlet Boundary Condition